 Welcome to the Reception Class page!

-My name is Mrs. Deavin and I am the Reception Class teacher.
-This year we are very lucky to have 2 teaching assistants - Mrs Murray and Miss Gutteridge - they will be working with the class every day.
-Mrs Devlin is also helping us out in the Autumn term.
+Our names are Mr Gray and Miss Roberts and we are the reception class teachers.
+This year we are very lucky to have Mrs Murray who will also be supporting with teaching in reception too!
 We are all very excited to work with the children in Reception and share their experiences in these early days of their time in school.

 During the day, the children will take part in a range of activities which are carefully planned around their individual development, needs and next steps in learning.
 This is extremely important in giving your child the skills they need to become an independent learner.
-We will carry out daily literacy and numeracy activities as well as completing PE once a week and developing children's understanding of the world around them through a range of activities throughout the year.
+We will carry out daily English and numeracy activities as well as completing PE once a week on a Monday and developing children's understanding of the world around them through a range of activities throughout the year.

 The time in class is divided between 2 rooms.
 In the Creative Room children can explore paint, water, play dough and sand as well as experiment with junk modelling and develop their cutting and sticking skills.
 Our main classroom provides opportunities for role play, construction, reading, writing and maths as well as resources to develop their fine motor skills.
 We are very lucky to also have an enclosed outdoor area which we will be accessing for some time every day.